Little Yellow Wheelbarrow

 The tops of your cabinets are a great storage area for things you don’t want to part with but that you don’t use every single day.

 Pretty baskets or small boxes are an inexpensive way to extend those cabinets!
+We went with these eco-friendly wicker storage baskets and they worked perfectly.

+Okay, I’ll admit it.
 I screwed up the measurements for our refrigerator.

 The refrigerator was shorter than we had planned for and we had a full 18 inches free between the fridge and top cabinet.
-My husband built these as a temporary solution but I like them so much I never bothered to replace them.
+My husband built these crates as a temporary solution but I like them so much I never bothered to replace them.

 If you have space above your fridge, a few crates might free up a cabinet or enable you to buy more baking pans (because that’s what I did).